notelix/notelix/ROADMAP.md

 * [ ] free public server
 * [ ] chrome web store
 * [ ] context menu to temporarily disable highlighter
+* [ ] support adding multiple comments to one annotation
 * [ ] refactor code
 * [ ] re-implement client-side encryption in a way that can support every feature including dashboard and search.
 To achieve this, the user will be asked to use docker-compose to run notelix backend services (e.g. MeiliSearch) locally.